-- A. Be aware of negative inferences from the auction: - i. no double of a control bid by partner - ii. a skipped suit in a control-showing auction - iii. no negative double or support double can help define the distribution - iv. "dancing around 3NT" and ending in 5 of a minor the suit that no one can stop is the one to lead - B. Occasionally it will be right to lead out the Ace from Axxx(x)(x) and hope to give partner a ruff. - C. Rarely (it may be spectacular!) you can underlead your Ace when dummy is strong and the declarer is weak.
+- a) Be aware of negative inferences from the auction: - i) no double of a control bid by partner - ii) a skipped suit in a control showing auction - iii) no negative double or support double can help define the distribution - iv) "dancing around 3NT" and ending in 5 of a minor the suit that no one can stop is the one to lead - b) Occasionally it will be right to lead out the Ace from Axxx(x)(x) and hope to give partner a ruff - c) Rarely (it may be spectacular!) you can underlead your Ace when the dummy is strong and the declarer is weak d.
+With no attractive lead, trying dummy's first bid suit will often be the best lead

-Example: 1♦ 1♠ Usually the dummy has no shortness, so underleading 4 🛦 Pass Axx in a side suit may elicit a misguess from KJ in the dummy.
+Example: 1♦ 1♠ Usually the dummy has no shortness, so 4♠ P underleading Axx in a side suit may elicit a misguess from KJ in the dummy...